 If your organisation is an unincorporated group, you may be personally liable for any obligations the group takes on and for any judgments made against the group by the courts.

-If you are an incorporated society or a trust, in general there is limited personal liability, provided decision makers act honestly, prudently, within the group's charitable purposes and not for personal gain.
+If you are an incorporated society or a charitable trust, in general there is limited personal liability, provided decision makers act honestly, prudently, within the group's charitable purposes and not for personal gain.

 Note: Make sure you are familiar with the legislative requirements that apply to your organisation’s legal structure, e.g. Incorporated Societies Act 1908(external link) and Charitable Trusts Act 1957(external link).